leotok/PasswordStrengthView/README.md

 # PasswordStrengthView
-Strength bar and rules view for iOS
+Strength bar and rules' hints view for iOS

 ## Example